 For more detailed practical information about the places you plan to visit, the municipalities have useful sites.
 For Chania, check here, for Rethymnon, here, for Heraklion, check here, and for Agios Nikolaos, here.

 These six reasons for choosing Crete the destination for your next holiday are just a start.
-The island is rich in culture and nature, history and gastronomy- not to mention those amazing beaches.
+The island is rich in culture and nature, history and gastronomy- not to mention those amazing beaches (like Balos or Elafonissi).
 Find out more about this terrific destination and start planning your own ideal holiday.

 We look forward to welcoming you to Crete!